Located 30 miles northeast of Mexico City in

 the Feathered Serpent.
 This area was a large plaza surrounded by temples that

-formed the religious and political center of the city.
+formed the religious and political centre of the city.
 The name

 "Citadel" was given to it by the Spanish, who believed it was a fort.